 My in box overfloweth.
 Temis has rolled out a number of announcements in the last 10 days.
 The company is one of the many firms offering “semantic” technology.
 Due to the vagaries of language, Temis is in the “content enrichment” business.
 The idea is that technology indexes key words and concepts even though a concept may not be expressed in a text document.
 I call this indexing, but “enrichment” is certainly okay.

 The first announcement which caught my attention was a news release I saw on the Marketwatch for fee distribution service.
 The title of the article was “TEMIS Completes Successful Wide Scale Semantic Content Enrichment Test in Windows Azure.”
 A news release about a test struck me as unusual.
 The key point for me was that Temis is positioning itself to go after the SharePoint add in market.
-That sector has some established players like Smartlogic, so the pay off from this “test” announcement will be interesting to watch.

 The second announcement was a news story distributed by Eureka Alert called “Wiley Selects Temis for Semantic Big Data Initiative The key point is that a traditional publishing company has licensed software to do what humans used to do in a venerable publishing company which, until recently, was sticking with traditional methods and products.
 Will Temis propel John Wiley to the top of the leader board of professional publishers?
 Hopefully some information will become available quickly.